 - 1.1.
-This policy has been developed to ensure that any allegation made against a teacher or other member of staff or volunteer in Nexus Multi Academy Trust is dealt with fairly, quickly, and consistently, in a way that provides effective protection for children, and at the same time supports the person who is the subject of the allegation. - 1.2.
+This policy has been developed to ensure that any allegation made against an employee or volunteer within Nexus Multi Academy Trust is dealt with fairly, quickly and consistently, in a way that provides effective protection for children, but at the same time supports the person who is the subject of the allegation. - 1.2.
 This guidance outlines the initial response by the Trust to an allegation of abuse against an employee or volunteer.
-For more detailed guidance, particularly action following the outcome of an initial investigation reference must be made to the DfE Guidance and the policies and procedures published by the Local Safeguarding Children Partnership.
+For more detailed guidance, particularly action following the outcome of an initial investigation, reference must be made to government guidance and the policies and procedures published by the Local Safeguarding Children Partnership.